1 What Is Web Push Notification?

 - Drip Notifications: You can create series of Web Push Notifications to nurture and educate users.
 This helps in converting leads to customers.

-- Segmentation: Notifications sent to segmented users can result in an increase in open rates and click rates as compared to a notification sent to non-segmented users.
+- Segmentation: Notifications sent to segmented users can result in an increase in open rates and higher click rates as compared to non-segmented users.

 - Customization: Customize your notifications for each segment.
 You can also include Emojis to make your notification more personalized.